-Here are some of the biggest changes to watch out for when planning your next event:
+Here are some of the biggest changes in the event and hospitality industry to watch out for when planning your next event:

 Lately, it seems like everyone is talking about what it was like planning an event pre-COVID-19 vs. now.
-A lot of things are different now than they were two years ago.
+A lot of things are different now in the event and hospitality industry than they were two years ago.

 Here are some of the changes to be mindful of when planning your next event.